xpander-ai/custom-agents-assets/agno-template/README.md

         "Maintain simplicity in all interactions",
         "Help users with basic tasks and questions"
     ],
-    "system_prompt": "You are a simple and friendly AI assistant running with Agno Framework and xpander.ai Backend!."
+    "general": "You are a simple and friendly AI assistant running with Agno Framework and xpander.ai Backend!."
 }
 ```